KRFOSS/kali-docs/development/contributing-runtime-tests/index.md

 If it is needed to run the tests locally, it is luckily fairly straightforward but needs some preparation.

-We first download the actual testing software and also `vmdb2` which is to create the disk images to be used for the tests.
+We first download the actual testing software and also `vmdb2` which is to create the disk images to be used for the tests:

 ```console
 kali@kali:~$ sudo apt install -y autopkgtest vmdb2
 ```

-We then need to make a directory that can store our images and data.
+We then need to make a directory that can store our images and data:

 ```console
 kali@kali:~$ sudo mkdir /srv/autopkgtest-images/
 ```

-The following command creates a kali-rolling based image that is compatible with autopkgtests, we can now use this image for future tests.
+The following command creates a kali-rolling based image that is compatible with autopkgtests, we can now use this image for future tests:

 ```console
 kali@kali:~$ sudo autopkgtest-build-qemu kali-rolling /srv/autopkgtest-images/kali-rolling.img http://http.kali.org/kali